w3c/sdw/ssn/integrated/readme.md

+# SOSA/SSN - OMS Alignment

+Notes about the integration of new OMS v3 concepts into the SOSA/SSN ontology (2023).

+## Design choices:

+ - No change to URIs of existing SOSA/SSN classes and properties.
+ - Only allow minor documentation changes or clarifications that don't fundamentally change the meaning of existing concepts.
+ - Keep most notes and examples from OMS
+ - Some changes to relations to better integrate new OMS classes (range or domain)
+ - Rename associations with more specific names since unique URIs are neeeded in RDF

+## Summary of the changes:

+### New concepts introduced from SSN extensions

+#### Classes:
+ - ObservationCollection

+#### Associations:
+ - hasOriginalSample
+ - hasSampledFeature
+ - hasUltimateFeatureOfInterest

+### New concepts introduced from OMS

+#### Classes:
+ - ObservingProcedure
+ - SamplingProcedure
+ - PreparationProcedure
+ - Observer
+ - Host
+ - SpatialSample
+ - MaterialSample
+ - StatisticalSample
+ - SampleCollection

+#### Associations:
+ - ObservingProcedure subclassOf Procedure
+ - SamplingProcedure subclassOf Procedure
+ - PreparationProcedure subclassOf Procedure
+ - Sensor subclassOf Observer
+ - Platform subclassOf Host
+ - SpatialSample subclassOf Sample
+ - MaterialSample subclassOf Sample
+ - StatisticalSample subclassOf Sample
+ - Observation usedProcedure ObservingProcedure
+ - Observation madeByObserver (but kept madeBySensor)
+ - Observation madeOnHost
+ - Observer implements ObservingProcedure
+ - Sampling usedProcedure SamplingProcedure
+ - Sampling preparedSample
+ - Sampler implements SamplingProcedure

+### New concepts introduced for consistency

+#### Classes:
+ - ActuationProcedure

+#### Associations:
+ - Actuation usedProcedure ActuatingProcedure
+ - Actuator implements ActuatingProcedure

 # oldSSN/newSSN/SOSA/alignments Integration

 This folder contains a proposal for the various documents that need to be exposed by the W3C server: